praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ```

+# Done with Configuration of all tools, Now will we integrate tools with jenkins

 ## Step: 4 Integrate all the tools into jenkins for CI
 ### Stage-01: Hashicorp Vault server integration with Jenkins